trexrush/algs/README.md

 ## Todo (roughly in order)

+Core Features:
 - dark mode

+Future:
 - github logo
 - create gridlayout
-- refactor algcard to insert twistyPlayer / algImage and remove algVis
 - maintain collapsed / selected algs in localstorage/cache
-- option to invert an alg to show the right handed version (change name?
-EDIT - or just style the component to show that its inverted)
+- move these to github issues :sob: :skull:
+- collapse all
+- expand triggers on demand / styling
+- implement mirror toggle in frontend
 - link to twizzle? link to trainer once thats set up?
-- collapse all
-- make some flag to bypass algvis or us a different alg than display? maybe a shorthand?
-(ex. where I say fruruf [ZBLL] or the pll parity cases like [J PERM] [PARITY]) (needed to pull parityPLL, parityOLL and OLL from the API)
 - allow algs/set to show up in a set order and mix up algs/sets? (wanted for PLL, needed to pull OLL/PLL from sheet)
 - add Parity OLL/PLL, PLL, OLL